danthegoodman1/RedpandaSovereignStructure/README.md

 ## Code structure

+Expected dependencies to be installed are:
+- Docker
+- Rust toolchain (rustup, cargo, etc.)
+- A unix-based shell env (developed with zsh on arm macOS)

+Everything should work out of the box.
+If something breaks first run, please raise an issue!

 - [`running`](./running/), you will find the various scripts needed to execute the code.
 - [`transforms`](./transforms/) you will find the various Rust data transforms that are used
 - [`helpers`](./helpers) are just various helper scripts I used to develop, tune, and eval the project, and are not required for execution or evaluation

 ## Running it